 Sezzle runs a soft credit check to see if shoppers are eligible to use its service.
 Sezzle loans are interest-free, with customers only paying fees if their payments are overdue.

-For the retailer, it costs around 6% of the purchase price and an additional fee of 30 Australian cents to use Sezzle, but the exact amount depends on the type of products you sell, how long your store has been in business and other risk factors.
+For the retailer, it costs around 6% of the purchase price and an additional fee of a few cents or pennies to use Sezzle, but the exact amount depends on the type of products you sell, how long your store has been in business and other risk factors.
 The vendor receives 100% of the product price, minus these costs, within 3 business days of the transaction being made and not after 6 weeks.

 Sezzle is compatible with many eCommerce platforms, like Magento, BigCommerce, Shopify Plus and Salesforce CC.
 It is not yet possible to use Sezzle for in-store purchases.

 Afterpay BNPL users in the US spent more in smaller stores than large conglomerates – Afterpay

 What’s the Difference Between Buy Now, Pay Later and a Loan?